umd-cmsc330/cmsc330summer22/p1/README.md

 row 0, columns 0,1,2; row 1, columns 1,2,3; row 2 columns 0,1,2; column 1, row 0,1,2; column 2, row 0,1,2; and column 2, row 1,2,3.
 In (x,y) coordinates, the bridges are (0,1),(1,1),(2,1); (1,1),(2,1),(3,1); (0,2),(1,2)(2,2); (1,0),(1,1),(1,2); (2,0),(2,1),(2,2); (2,1),(2,2),(2,3) respectively.

-Finally, if we invoke your script with the `sortcells` mode, your script should print the cells sorted by the number of openings.
+Finally, if we invoke your script with the `sortcells` mode, your script should return an array of strings where each string is one line of cells sorted by the number of openings.
 For example:
 ```
 % ruby runner.rb sortcells inputs/maze1
 0,(1,3),(3,0)